MSU Texas reports three new COVID-19 cases

-WICHITA FALLS, Texas (TNN) - Midwestern State University reports three new students have tested positive for COVID-19.
+WICHITA FALLS, Texas (TNN) - Midwestern State University reports one new staff member and two new students have tested positive for COVID-19.

 MSU Texas coverage: